-This Teacher Hub brings together the resources on our website that is most relevant, and useful, for teachers to use.
+This Teacher & Education Professionals Hub brings together the resources on our website that is most relevant, and useful, together with upcoming webinars.

 Recordings, podcasts, research digests

 Ask the Expert sessions exclusively for teachers and education professionals

 - Addiction & Substance Use with Dr. Paolo Deluca

 - Understanding Self-harm & Suicide with Professor Dennis Ougrin

 - Mental Health Conditions in Young People: Prevalence, Shifts & Support with Professor Mina Fazal

 - Anxiety; Cues, Clues & Support for Young People in School with Professor Cathy Creswell and Helen Manley